Elinor Florence, Author

 According to a report by Dr. Jean Martin in an article for the Canadian Military Journal, from 1942 to 1944 an average of five airmen died EVERY WEEK in Canada.

-He compiled a total 2,367 RCAF deaths in Canada, compared with 14,643 who lost their lives overseas.
+He compiled a total 2,367 RCAF deaths from air force accidents in Canada, compared with 14,643 who lost their lives overseas.
 (Notably, many men who died overseas were also the victims of accidents rather than enemy fire).

 And those were just the Canadians.
 Many others from Commonwealth countries also died here, far away from home.
 Dr. Martin suggests that the total number of fatalities is closer to 3,000.